symfony/symfony-docs/service_container/service_subscribers_locators.rst

 implementation for :class:`Symfony\\Contracts\\Service\\ServiceSubscriberInterface`
 that looks through all methods in your class that are marked with the :class:`Symfony\\Contracts\\Service\\Attribute\\SubscribedService` attribute.
-It provides a ``ServiceLocator`` for the services of each method's return type.
+It describes the services needed by the class based on each method's return type.
 The service id is ``__METHOD__``.
 This allows you to add dependencies to your services based on type-hinted helper methods::